Documentation Index

-The explore endpoint supports two search modes, controlled by the type parameter:
+The explore endpoint supports two search modes, controlled by thetype parameter:

 - Indicator mode (

-type=indicators, default): Search for indicators by value, type, risk, attributes, properties, and associated threats or feeds.
+type=indicators, default): Search for indicators by value, type, risk, attributes, properties, and associated threats or feeds. - Threat mode (

 type=threats): Search for threats by name, alias, category, or associated indicator attributes.